Tag: reflection

 🔎 Focus

-“The one who is in a very little is also faithful in much, and the one who is dishonest in a very little is also dishonest in much.
+“The one who is faithful in a very little is also faithful in much, and the one who is dishonest in a very little is also dishonest in much.
 If then you haven’t been trustworthy in handling worldly wealth, who will entrust you with the true riches?
-And if you haven’t been trustworthy with someone else’s property, who will you your own?
-No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money.”
+And if you haven’t been trustworthy with someone else’s property, who will give you your own?
+No servant can two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and .”

 Luke 16:10–13 NET